isinkosemen/Power-BI-Deneb/README.md

 # East Australian Humpback Whales: Satellite Tag Data Shows Migratory Pathways, Feeding Grounds, and Possible Calving Areas

-I created this dataviz with Vega.
+I created this data visualization with Vega.

 Here is the link for the pbix file for the PBI Deneb view: